The Least Toxic Wood Varnish?

 Where to Buy:

-- The floor finishes can be purchased through their website.
+- The floor finishes can be purchased through Walmart.
 Their furniture finish can be purchased on Amazon.

 Earthpaint’s finishes ranked among the most tolerable in odor and offgassing.